CompuTec/computec-docs/docs/processforce/user-guide/system-initialization/general-settings/mrp-tab/mrp-related-configuration.md

 ## Coproducts

-For those enterprises that produce Coproducts, completing this form is necessary for ProcessForce to leverage SAP Business One MRP functions.
+For businesses that manufacture Coproducts, completing this configuration is essential for ProcessForce to integrate with SAP Business One MRP functions.

-SAP Business One does not manage the concept of Coproducts within its Bill of Material function.
-Hence, during the synchronization of the Bill of Manufacturing and Manufacturing Order, a dummy Bill of Material is created; with the parent Item being the Coproduct and component Item number being the Default Component set within this form.
-Refer to the next paragraph for instructions on configuring the Default Component.
+SAP Business One does not inherently support Coproducts within its Bill of Material (BOM) functionality.
+To address this, during the synchronization of the Bill of Manufacturing and Manufacturing Order, a dummy BOM is created.
+In this setup:

+- The Coproduct serves as the parent item.
+- The Default Component, as defined in this configuration, is set as the component item.

+Refer to the next section for detailed instructions on configuring the Default Component.

 ## Default Component

-The default component should have the following settings:
+A Default Component should be configured with the following settings:

-- Item Master Data Header – Sales Item, Inventory Item, Purchase Item, Fixed Asset Item set to 'unchecked'
+- Item Master Data Header: ensure that Sales Item, Inventory Item, Purchase Item, and Fixed Asset Item are all "unchecked".

     ![Header](./media/mrp-related-configuration/header.webp)

-- Item Master Data → General Tab – Serial and Batch numbers, manage by item set to 'None'
+- Item Master Data → General Tab – Serial and Batch numbers, manage by item set to "None".

     ![Managed By](./media/mrp-related-configuration/managed-by.webp)

-- Item Master Data → Production Data tab – Phantom item set to unchecked
+- Item Master Data → Production Data tab – Phantom item is "unchecked".

     ![Phantom](./media/mrp-related-configuration/phantom.webp)

-- Item Master Data → Inventory Data tab – Valuation Method set to Standard, Item Cost set to 1, mark one of the warehouses as default
+- Item Master Data → Inventory Data tab: configure the Valuation Method as Standard, set Item Cost to 1, and designate a default warehouse.

     ![Valuation method](./media/mrp-related-configuration/stock-data.webp)

-You can mark a warehouse as default by clicking the first column of its row and then clicking Set Default Whse button:
+To mark a warehouse as the default, select the first column of its row and click the Set Default Whse button:

 ![Default warehouse](./media/mrp-related-configuration/default-warehouse.webp)